stephenmcd/mezzanine/docs/multi-lingual.rst

     translator.register(Author, TranslatedAuthor)
     translator.register(Book, TranslatedBook)

-Note how, in this case, ``mezzanine.pages.translation.TranslatedPage`` is not referenced in any way.
+In this case, please note ``mezzanine.pages.translation.TranslatedPage`` is not referenced in any way.
 This is due to the fact that ``mezzanine.pages.models.Page`` is not abstract and thus has its own table in the database.
-Its fields have already been registered for translation and modeltranslation will happily handle it for you.
+The fields have already been registered for translation and modeltranslation will happily handle it for you.

-If you want to extend an abstract model, such as ``mezzanine.core.models.Slugged`` or ``mezzanine.core.models.Displayable``, however you will have to subclass their translation registration.
-The ``mezzanine.blog`` application makes use of this in its ``translation.py``::
+If you want to extend an abstract model, such as ``mezzanine.core.models.Slugged`` or ``mezzanine.core.models.Displayable`` - you will have to subclass their translation registration.
+The
+``mezzanine.blog`` application makes use of this in its ``translation.py``::

     from modeltranslation.translator import translator